 Driving in Ireland : The Complete Guide

-Advice for tourists driving in Ireland, regardless of where you are from driving in a new place can be scary however with research and armed with the local road safety knowledge will support your driving experience in Ireland.
+Advice for tourists driving in Ireland, driving in a new country can be an intimidating experience however with research and armed with the local road safety knowledge will prepare your driving experience in Ireland.

 Seat belts are to be worn in both the front and rear seats, and children under twelve years old are not allowed to sit in the front.
 The use of handheld phones while driving is also illegal, unless with a hands-free device.
 See information on children baby & booster seats in the rental guidelines.